cloudflare/cloudflare-access-for-atlassian/README.md

 - Currently the internal proxy replaces any JVM proxy configuration for HTTP, soon it will chain the proxies together

+## Confluence macros showing *__MSG_xxxx* title or description

+**Symptoms:**

+- Some macros are displaying title or description with a text starting with *__MSG_xxxx*

+**Cause:**

+Very likelly the macros plugin was unable to load the proper message bundles and cached the texts with placeholders.

+**Solution:**

+- Go to Confluence Administration page
+- Go to Cache Management
+- Clear all caches which name contanins "Macro" or "Gadget"

 ## Application Links - Network error

 **Symptoms:**